 b) Flexible PCB (FPC)

 FPC is made of soft layered plastics such as polyester film, polyimide film, and fluorinated ethylene propylene film.
-The flexible circuit board can be bent and stretched, which is convenient for installation according to the installation requirements.
+The flexible circuit board can be bent and stretched, convenient for installation according to the installation requirements.

 The structure of FPC can generally be divided into single-sided, double-sided, and multilayer boards.

-Double-sided circuit board structure: In a double-sided board, there are pads on both sides, which are mainly used for connection with other circuit boards.
+Double-sided circuit board structure: In a double-sided board, there are pads on both sides, mainly used for connection with other circuit boards.
 Although it is similar to the single-layer board structure, the manufacturing process is very different.
 Its raw materials are copper foil, protective film, and transparent glue.

 Multi-layer board: The most typical difference between a multilayer board and a single-layer board is the addition of a via structure to connect the layers of copper foil.
 Generally speaking, the first processing technology of substrate + transparent glue + copper foil is to make vias.